 - Expecting the worst from situations

-- Fear of judgement
+- Fear of judgment

 - Fear of physical anxiety symptoms (see below)

-- Feelings of anxiety prior to activity
+- Feelings of anxiety before an activity

 - Rethinking social situations